 The limitations of BMI

-While BMI can be a useful guide, it has some limitations.
+While BMI can be a useful guide, it has some significant limitations.

 BMI doesn’t take into account an individual’s age, gender or body composition.

 Bone density isn’t considered and BMI doesn’t differentiate between muscle mass and fat.
 For example, a heavily muscled and very fit athlete could be classified as overweight or even obese, due to high bone density and significant muscle mass.

 BMI is only applicable to adults, as children are still growing.

 BMI is not a useful measure for pregnant women.

 BMI should always be considered in conjunction with other information, such as waist circumference.

 BMI is a value derived from the mass (weight) and height of an individual.
 The calculation for BMI is body mass (kg) divided by body height squared (m2).